-Wilson Fundations® Program Alignment to the Georgia Standards of Excellence for English Language Arts with a focus on Reading Standards for Foundational Skills
+Wilson Fundations® Program Alignment Utah State Office of Education Core Standards for English Language Arts with a focus on Reading Standards for Foundational Skills for Grades K-3

 Fundations® thoroughly and systematically solidifies students' foundational skills, spelling, and handwriting using a research-based Structured Literacy approach.
-Additionally, it reinforces and supports other English language arts (ELA) standards in an integrated approach, particularly vocabulary, comprehension, and writing goals.
-It is designed to be combined with a literature-based language arts program to address comprehension and writing more thoroughly.
+Additionally, it reinforces and supports other English language arts standards, particularly vocabulary, comprehension, and writing goals in an integrated approach.
+The program is designed to be combined with a literature-based language arts program to address comprehension and writing more thoroughly.

 The power of Fundations is not just the what but the how.
-Principles and methods of Structured Literacy include the following: explicit, systematic, cumulative, hands-on, engaging, multimodal, diagnostic, and responsive instruction.
+Principles and methods of Structured Literacy include explicit, systematic, cumulative, hands-on, engaging, multimodal, diagnostic, and responsive instruction.
 In Fundations, skills overlap and are taught in an integrated fashion, not in isolation, so that a daily 30-35-minute lesson teaches and then reinforces many corresponding skills.
 The daily rotation of learning activities results in varied and repeated practice using a multimodal approach with engaging materials.

-Fundations is integral to an RTI model, providing scientifically based instruction in Tier 1 and an early intervention program for at-risk students.
+Fundations is integral to an RTI model, providing scientifically based instruction in Tier 1 as well as an early intervention program for students at risk.
 Progress monitoring is built into the program, so that students requiring a more intensive program can be identified before undergoing years of struggle.